 The district’s superintendent oversees an administrative group that consists of a Director of Curriculum, Instruction, and Assessment, a Director of Student Support Services, Controller, Director of Facilities and Grounds, High School Principal, Middle School Principal, and Elementary School Principal.
 This group meets a least twice monthly to discuss issues facing the District.
 They, with the support of Board committee chairs, develop the meeting agendas and discussion items for the board meetings.
 A second line of administrators provides additional services to the district, and are supervised by the administrators listed above.
 That group includes: assistant high school principal, assistant controller, school psychologist, supervisor of transportation, and supervisor of technology.
 The district has two confidential secretaries.

-There are 110 professional full time teachers and 89 support staff members that include: secretaries, cafeteria workers, custodians, maintenance workers, and bus drivers.
-The district does not outsource services.
+There are 113 professional full time teachers and 89 support staff members that include: secretaries, cafeteria workers, custodians, and maintenance workers.

 Each of the three buildings has a very active parent support group.
 The PTA works hard at Fairview Elementary School to support the teachers in their efforts to provide programming for the students.
 At Fairview Middle School, the PSA (Parent Student Association) provides the same support.
 Fairview High School PATS (Parents Administrators, Teachers, and Students) group does work to provide school spirit and support for that student body.